chauchau2203/Amazon-Analysis--Dashboard/README.md

 ## D. Project Structure

 ### 1. Data Preparation
-- **Amazon Preparing Data.ipynb**: Contains data cleaning, transformation, and preprocessing steps for the raw datasets (7 files, which are renamed and can be accessed in the Cleaned Dataset Folder).
+- **<a href="https://github.com/chauchau2203/Amazon-Analysis--Dashboard/blob/main/Amazon%20Preparing%20Data.ipynb">Amazon Preparing Data.ipynb</a>**: Contains data cleaning, transformation, and preprocessing steps for the raw datasets (7 files, which are renamed and can be accessed in the Cleaned Dataset Folder).

 - **Cleaned Dataset Folder**: Contains 7 csv files that is renamed and prepared.

 ### 2. EDA data
-- **Amazon EDA.ipynb**: Performs exploratory data analysis (EDA) to uncover key patterns, trends, and insights in sales and inventory data.
+- **<a href="https://github.com/chauchau2203/Amazon-Analysis--Dashboard/blob/main/Amazon%20EDA.ipynb">Amazon EDA.ipynb</a>**: Performs exploratory data analysis (EDA) to uncover key patterns, trends, and insights in sales and inventory data.
 Includes visualizations, summary statistics, and initial findings that guide further analysis.

 - After performing EDA, only 3 files were kept for further analysis and visualisation: amazon_sales.csv (Customer Sales table), international_sales.csv (B2B Sales table), inventory_level.csv (Inventory Level table).
 The remaining files provide some data including expenses, profits from two fulfillment methods, and cross-platform pricing but each only has a few rows, thus uneccessary.

 ### 3. Revenue Forecast
-- **Amazon Forecasting Revenue.ipynb**: Contains the revenue forecasting models and time series analysis.
+- **<a href="https://github.com/chauchau2203/Amazon-Analysis--Dashboard/blob/main/Amazon%20Forecasting%20Revenue.ipynb">Amazon Forecasting Revenue.ipynb</a>**: Contains the revenue forecasting models and time series analysis.
 This notebook predicts future sales based on historical data and seasonal trends.

 ### 4. Dashboard for visualisation
-- **Amazon Dashboard.pbix**: Develops interactive visualizations and dashboards to present insights dynamically.
+- **<a href="https://github.com/chauchau2203/Amazon-Analysis--Dashboard/blob/main/Amazon%20Dashboard.pbix">Amazon Dashboard.pbix</a>**: Develops interactive visualizations and dashboards to present insights dynamically.
 This dashboard integrates key metrics and charts for stakeholder reporting and decision-making.

 ### 5. Sales Report
 - **Amazon Sales Report.pdf**: A comprehensive report summarizing the key findings, insights, and recommendations derived from the data analysis and dashboard.